libon/.github/README.md

 Repository dedicated to Libon GitHub shared config & workflows.

+> **WARNING**: This is a public repository, do not commit any sensible information !

 ## Generate release and changelog on your project

 To use this common GitHub Action, you need to add the file below in your repository in the path